Joacodef/MIMIC_Ridgelet/README.md

-# MIMIC-CXR Fracture Detection with Shearlet Preprocessing
+# MIMIC-CXR Fracture Detection with Ridgelet Preprocessing

 This project explores the use of deep learning for the binary classification of fractures in chest X-ray images from the **MIMIC-CXR-JPG dataset**.
-The primary scientific goal is to investigate the effectiveness of the **Shearlet Transform** as a preprocessing technique to enhance feature extraction and potentially improve classification performance.
+The primary scientific goal is to investigate the effectiveness of the **Ridgelet Transform** as a preprocessing technique to enhance feature extraction and potentially improve classification performance.

 The current implementation provides a complete baseline pipeline using a ResNet-based architecture.